Cross Border Servicing Agreement Progress

 The termination clause in question reads as follows:

-This Agreement will come into effect on the date that it is signed by the last of the parties and shall terminate on September 1, 2019 unless either party provides notice in writing to the contrary at last (*spelling error copied directly from agreement*) one ( 1) year in advance of the first or any subsequent termination date, the agreement will be automatically renewed for successive periods of five (5) years.
+This Agreement will come into effect on the date that it is signed by the last of the parties and shall terminate on September 1, 2019, unless either party provides notice in writing to the contrary at last one (1) year in advance of the first or any subsequent termination date, the agreement will be automatically renewed for successive periods of five (5) years.

 The wording of the clause allowed for differing interpretations regarding its intent, and whether the agreement automatically renewed or if notice was required for it to continue to be in effect.
 Following consultation with the municipality’s solicitor, it was decided that entering into negotiations would be more prudent and collegial than arguing the interpretation and seeking a legal ruling on the matter.